Takoma East Silver Spring (TESS)

 6. My partner is abusing me, but I do not want to create a legal problem for our family.
 Can the TESS Center help me?

 For an urgent issue, please call the County’s 24-hour Crisis Center, 240-777-4000.
-We will review the situation, explain how the system works, and discuss rights, options and resources, such as the Crisis Center, the Victim Assistance and Sexual Assault Program (VASAP) or the Family Justice Center.
+We will review the situation, explain how the system works, and discuss rights, options and resources, such as the Crisis Center, the Victim Assistance and Sexual Assault Program (VASAP), and the Family Justice Center.

-8. I need to file taxes, but I do not have a social security card.
+8. I need to file taxes, but I do not have a Social Security Number.
 What should I do?

 9. I need to learn English.
 Where do I go?